geb/geb/module/grails-plugin/README.md

 There is an [example app available for download](http://github.com/downloads/alkemist/grails-geb-spock/person-scaffold-example.zip "") that demonstrates testing some Grails scaffolding.

-Here is the spec in it's entirety:
+Here is the spec in its entirety:

     import grails.plugin.gebspock.GebSpec